Gotsmy/finger_sweat/README.md

 # Finger Sweat Analysis Enables Short Interval Metabolic Biomonitoring in Humans
-This is code for Brunmair et al. 2020 [1].
-For further discussion please see the manuscript.
+This is code discussed in Brunmair et al. 2020 [1].
+For further explaination please see the manuscript and supplementary notes "Mathematical Model" and "Sensitivity Analysis".

 ## Prerequisites
 Python 3.7 and packages listed in requirements.txt.